FOUNDER OF JAINISM?

 Jains of London have established Jain Network for the Jain unity, representation to the Government, and other institutions and to provide a place of worship and study, where people can practise these teachings.

 The Jain values can be described under three headings for easy understanding:

 - Art of Loving: to all living beings, whether they are human – irrespective of caste, creed, faith, colour, gender and disability; animal, plant and all the living elements of the earth.

 - Art of Living: to live a spiritually and physically healthy life, full of compassion, equality, peace and harmony.
 Jains aim their day-to-day living on the first four words of Jainism – Justice, Affection, Introspection and Nobility.

 - Art of Leaving: is to live a life detached from power, position and wealth.
-Jainism does not deny us earning power, position and wealth; all it asks us is to keep a limit on them and use these for welfare of others.
+Jainism does not deny from earning power, position and wealth, it teaches to use these for the welfare of others.
 It also encourages leaving them at the right time to lead a life for the progress towards spiritual liberation.

 Those who wish to progress on the spiritual path faster become Monks and Nuns.
 Jain Monks and Nuns take five great vows of ahimsa (non-violence and reverence for all life), satya (truth), achaurya (non-stealing), brahmacharya (celibacy) and aparigraha (non-attachment to worldly matters).
 They follow these vows totally, walk barefoot, don’t stay in a place for more than 5 days except during the rainy season, hardly possess any material things, meditation on the self and preach the message of tirthankar to the laity.